JorgeCastilloPrz/hiroaki/README.md

                 .thenRespond(success(jsonFileName = "GetSingleNew.json"))
                 .thenRespond(success(jsonFileName = "GetNews.json"))
 ````
-* The first time the endpoint is called under the given conditions, it will return a
-`MockResponse` with the body obtained from the file `GetNews.json`.
+Each time the endpoint is called under the given conditions, the server will return the next mocked response from the
-* The second time it gets called, it will return the second mocked response, which on this example
-is reading it's body from `GetSingleNew.json`.
-* The third time it gets called it'll return the third mocked response.

-You can chain as many responses as you want, just remember that those **will be dispatched in the
-same order**.
+list, **following the same order**.

-**Dispatching dynamic responses**
+**Dynamic dispatch**

-Sometimes you want a response to depend on the structure of the request sent.
-For that reason,
+Sometimes you want a response to depend on the request sent.
+For that reason, **Hiroaki** provides the `thenDispatch`
-**Hiroaki** provides the `thenDispatch` method:
+method:
 ````kotlin
 server.whenever(Method.GET, "v2/top-headlines")
       .thenDispatch { request -> success(jsonBody = "{\"requestPath\" : ${request.path}" }
 ````
-With this feature, you could attach the same requesteded item Id to one of the items contained into
-the response body, for example.
-I guess you can imagine different use cases.

-Feel free to combine as many `thenRespond()` and `thenDispatch()` calls as you want.
+You can combine as many `thenRespond()` and `thenDispatch()` calls as you want.
 ````kotlin
 server.whenever(Method.GET, "v2/top-headlines")
       .thenRespond(success())